scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 #### Hop Field MAC Algorithm

-The algorithm used to compute the Hop Field MAC is an AS-specific choice, although the Control Services and border routers within an AS MUST be configured to use the same algorithm (See [](configuration)).
+The algorithm used to compute the Hop Field MAC is an AS-specific choice, although the Control Services and border routers within an AS MUST be configured to use the same algorithm (see [](configuration)).
 Implementations MUST also support the Default Hop Field MAC algorithm as described below.

 ##### Default Hop Field MAC Algorithm